Looking to Plan a North Carolina Meeting?

 Raleigh-Durham International Airport, about 18 miles from the convention center.
 Transfer cost by Taxi, $43; Uber and Lyft starts around $23.

 A luxury hotel is coming to Wilmington International Airport.
-ILM Airport Hotel Partners plan to work with IHG Hotels & Resorts to build a 150-room Crowne Plaza with 5,000 square feet of meeting space, which is expected to open by spring 2024.
+ILM Airport Hotel Partners plan to work with IHG Hotels & Resorts to build a 150-room Crowne Plaza with 5,000 square feet of meeting space.
 The property will be the first to open on the airport's grounds.

 Group properties in town include the 272-room Hotel Ballast,

-186-room Embassy Suites by Hilton Wilmington Riverfront Hotel and 127-room Holiday Inn Wilmington.
+186-room Embassy Suites by Hilton Wilmington Riverfront Hotel and 131-room DoubleTree by Hilton Wilmington.

 Lovely raw space with old brick walls and white rafters marks Bakery 105, which was built as part of the American Bakeries complex in the late 1930s.
 The former bread-loading dock

 percent of Wilmington's population at the time.
-The facility is comprised of the historic Thalian Hall Main Stage, whose technology and interior were recently upgraded, seating up to 546; the two-story-high City Council Chambers and Ballroom, with
+The facility is comprised of the historic Thalian Hall Main Stage, seating up to 546; the two-story-high City Council Chambers and Ballroom holds up to 200 for a reception, and the Ruth and Bucky Stein Studio Theatre seats 60.

 Travel Essentials